interaction-lab/OpenHMI/OpenSense Workspace/README.md

 Launch OpenSense's UI by double clicking `OpenSense.WPF.exe`.
 It should look like the following picture.

 > Sometimes, Windows will prompt you a warning window saying there are risks running this software (OpenSense WPF Application in this case).
 Windows gives this warning because OpenSense has a handy feature that it scans its own folder looking for components and loads them dynamically.
+With this feature, users can easily drop their own component DLLs in that folder and use them directly with OpenSense's GUI application.
+It may expose risks if you drop components from unknown sources.
 However, in our case, all components in the ZIP bundle are written by the development team, and we did not buy a certificate from Microsoft for signing it.
 If you have concern about security issues, you can try to run it in a virtual machine, like Hyper-V.

 ![OpenSense main window.](images/main-window-360px.png)